 - Certificate of Accreditation signed by and received from the Minister for Creative Industries at the Victorian Museum Awards.

 - Promotional material including a media release, signage, and marketing collateral to highlight Accreditation status.

 - Inclusion onto the online geolocation-enabled map of Victoria’s Accredited Museums.

 - Sector recognition as an organisation working towards and achieving best practice in museum governance, policy development, legal requirements, collection management, and community engagement.

-- A monthly newsletter with tips, sector news, notifications of policy changes and legal requirements.
+- A quarterly e-newsletter with tips, sector news, notifications of policy changes and legal requirements.